stanislaw/SoftwareDesignHeuristics/README.md

 Some standards are practical only for larger companies and can be counterproductive or harmful for smaller organizations attempting to implement them.
-Recognizing this, some standards explicitly account for a company’s maturity level and offer recommendations on which parts to implement at different stages of development.
+Recognizing this, some standards explicitly account for a company's maturity level and offer recommendations on which parts to implement at different stages of development.

 ### The challenge of standards implementation